We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 The fire department is an emergency service, so this option is only recommended if the drone is stuck in a public area where the other possible options may cause injury to you or the bystanders.

 Just make sure that you are extremely clear with them about the situation.
-If your language gives the impression that it is a life or death emergency, you will end up with a truck full of very angry firemen (and potentially a bill of charges from the city).
+If your language gives the impression that it is a life-or-death emergency, you will end up with a truck full of very angry firefighters (and potentially a bill of charges from the city).

 If they have time, they may be generous enough to come and help.
-However, if they refuse due to a need to remain on call for any available emergencies, you have to accept their answer and lookout for something else, as their jobs are designed to focus on human troubles and not on inanimate objects.
+However, suppose they refuse due to a need to remain on call for any available emergencies.
+In that case, you have to accept their answer and look out for something else, as their jobs are designed to focus on human troubles and not on inanimate objects.

 As a token of gratitude, you could show your appreciation by using your newly freed drone to take aerial shots of the fire department and rigs for them to display in local newsletters/ advertising.